KGViktor/casual_ml/README.md

 # casual_ml
-This repo contains simple instruments which can be useful for casual classic ml tasks
+This repo contains simple instruments which can be useful for casual classic ML tasks.